 Where I live, cheese is practically a religion.
 Wisconsinites worship its creamy, salty, stinky yumminess like they worship beer and the Green Bay Packers.
 In fact, the first thing to come out of someone’s mouth when I tell them I’m vegan is typically, “I could NEVER give up cheese!”
 I suppose now, I could reply, “Well, thank the vegan gods for Almond Ricotta!”

-Like their cousins, the mighty cashews, almonds can be a satisfying stand-in for “real cheese” in a healthy plant-based diet.
-This super convincing almond ricotta works great in recipes–or all on its own.
-I use it in veggie lasagna and pizza, dolloped on top of pasta, or simply spread over crackers or bread.
-I especially like it on crostini as a base layer for other fresh, seasonal ingredients.
-(Watch for crostini recipes coming soon!)
+Like their cousins the mighty cashews, almonds can be a satisfying stand-in for “real cheese” in a healthy plant-based diet.
+This super convincing vegan almond ricotta cheese works great in recipes–or all on its own.
+I use it in veggie lasagna and pizza, or dolloped on top of pasta.
+But perhaps my favorite way to eat this ricotta is simply spread over crackers or raw veggies.
+(See below.)

-What I Love About this Almond Ricotta Recipe
+Why I Love This Vegan Ricotta Cheese Recipe

 This almond ricotta’s super-smooth, magically creamy texture comes from soaking the almonds overnight and then blending them at a high speed.
 (No surprise to you seasoned vegan cooks, I’m sure.)
 It gets its nice, fresh tang from a complement of vinegar, lemon and yogurt.
 I’m telling you friends, this ricotta is truly amazing!

 And just like the real thing, it’s plenty versatile, working equally well in savory or sweet dishes.
 Its flavor is so neutral, it just kind of goes with the flow and complements other flavors without taking over.